informatics-isi-edu/iobox/docs/bags.md

 In addition, *Beanbag* packages should include the following bag metadata.

-    Beanbag-version: <version-number>
+    BagIt-Profile-Identifier: <URL to profile>

-Where `version-number` should match the version of the *Beanbag* profile used by the package.
+Where the profile conforms to the proposed profile spec [Bagit-Profile]

 #### Optional metadata